 my leadership philosophy and approach.

 I've been in the field for 15+ years as a designer, a researcher, and UX manager.
 Over the years I've discovered what works and what doesn't in user experience leadership.
 Here are some of my core UX leadership principles:

 UX is a strategic discipline

 The most effective user experience teams feel empowered and are considered peers to business and engineering leads (and show up as such).
 They shape product direction, they don't merely execute it.
 Effective UX practitioners 'own' the features they work on.
 They collaborate on design challenges with other disciplines, and they establish both a product vision as well as design standards.
 They are not wireframe, mock-up, or research factories; they are critical thinkers vital to product development.
-UX is, ultimately, a strategic discipline.
+I believe UX is, ultimately, a strategic discipline.
 To that end, I assign designers and researchers to features, work with them to set goals for those features, and let them innovate with their product teams.
 I want them to feel a sense of ownership over every aspect of the features they support.

 UX leaders should be UX experts